jupyterlab/jupyterlab/tutorial/patterns.md

 with the payload.
 Signals should generally not be used to trigger the "default" behavior for an action, but to allow others to trigger additional behavior.
 If a "default" behavior is intended to be provided by another object, then a callback should be provided by that object.
+Wherever possible as signal connection should be made with the pattern `.connect(this._onFoo, this)`.
+Providing the `this` context allows the connection to be properly cleared by `clearSignalData(this)`.
+Using a private method avoids allocating a closure for each connection.

 ## Models